rnascunha/xerock_web/README.md

 **Terminal View** is sutiable when you are transfering text data type (it's useless otherwise).
 It will display the payload data of the chosen resource, and treat as a system terminal.

 It will interpret special character like coloring.
 By default it will show only data received, and new lines need to be sent as '\r\n' (0x0d0a).
-The options *Show send message* and *Convert EOL* (*convert EOL* converts '\n' in '\r\n') changes this behaviour.
+The options *Show send message* and *Convert EOL* (converts '\n' in '\r\n') changes this behaviour.

 For your pleasure, you can choose a dark or light theme (◐).

+#### Data Compare

+**Data Compare** is a view intended to visualize data at different representations at same time.
+You can choose as output: *text*, *hexadecimal* or *binary*.
+You can add as many "visualizers"you need.

+You can also choose how the lines will be break:

+* *New line (0x0a)*: will break lines at line feed character (0x0a);
+* *Fixed character*: this mode you can choose break lines at a fixed number of characters (NOT WORKING properly);
+* *Message*: break lines after new messages.

+Any sent message will also break line and be displayed with a different color.

 ### Script